briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 6. Network access
 7. Root password

+And now we get to the trickiest part, making sure your system can actually boot on its own.
+However, we first need to talk about [Secure Boot].

 ### Secure Boot

 [Secure Boot] is a UEFI feature that protects against executing unapproved binaries during the boot process.
-This mainly serves to prevent malware from being installed into the boot process or kernel itself where it can easily hide from your OS.
-Assuming you have a BIOS/UEFI password and encrypt your root file system, [Secure Boot] can potentially protect you from attackers with physical access.
-In practice though, many BIOS/UEFI implementations have password reset procedures that only require physical access.
-Even the protection from remote attackers depends on your chosen setup, e.g., storing the Machine Owner Key on the system itself means an attacker could read it and sign their own binaries.
+This mainly serves to prevent malware from remotely installing itself inside the boot loader, boot manager, or kernel where it can easily hide from your OS.
+Note that [Secure Boot] can simply be disabled in the UEFI interface, so it is primarily a deterrent for remote attackers who cannot access the pre-boot environment.[^uefi-password]

-No security system is 100% secure, and I don't have enough expertise to even judge how secure the setup below is.
-However, I do think it provides a reasonable increase in security which can deter most attackers.
-After all, you only need to be more secure than your neighbors.
+[^uefi-password]: Even if you add a BIOS/UEFI password, many machines have
+    password reset procedures that only require physical access.
+Even ignoring that, there are a variety of ways to forcibly manipulate or dump the data stored in a motherboard.
+If you are serious about stopping an attacker with physical access, the best way is to never allow them physical access in the first place.

 [Secure Boot] is a complicated beast, but if you are seeking a deeper understanding, I found Rod Smith's [Dealing with Secure Boot] to be very useful for both educational and practical purposes.
-This guide will still contain basic explanations.
+In comparison, this guide will contain only basic explanations and gloss over many details.

 [Dealing with Secure Boot]: https://www.rodsbooks.com/efi-bootloaders/secureboot.html